pderichai/uw-nlp-capstone/index.md

 ## Blog Post \#5: BERT Baseline and Error analysis

-We trained and evaluated BERT for NER task on the CoNLL 2003 corpus.
-The model scored F1 measure of 0.795 on the dev set, and 0.733 on the test data.
-To understand the errors made by BERT, we plotted the confusion matrix as followed.
+We trained and evaluated BERT for NER on the CoNLL 2003 corpus.
+Our model scores 0.795 F! on the dev set and 0.733 on the test set.
+To understand the errors made by BERT, we plotted the following confusion matrix.
 ![](normalized_confusion_matrix.png)
 At the first glance, the model seems really bad at predicting the B tags.
-However, since there are only a handful of B tags in our data, the errors on these few tags don't affect the overall metrics as much as it seems.
+However, since there are only a handful of B tags in our data, these errors shouldn't affect the overall metrics as much as it seems.

 The model seems to classify non-entities well, correctly labeling more than 99% of the O tags.
-If we look at I tags, the model also correctly classifies 93% of the person tags, which is significantly better than 69% of organization tags, 81% of locations, and 68% of miscellaneous.
-The model is bad at both organizations and miscellaneous entities, and both mostly incorrectly classified as non-entities among the errors.
+If we look at I tags, the model also correctly classifies 93% of people, which is significantly better than 69% of organizations, 81% of locations, and 68% of miscellaneous.
+The model seems bad at recognizing both organizations and miscellaneous entities incorrectly classifies many as non-entities.
 Besides non-entities, organizations are most often misclassified as locations or organizations, while miscellaneous entities are most often misclassified as organizations or locations.
+In general, we can see that the model is over-classifying things as non-entities which suggests that it is, in general, having trouble recognizing entities.

+From here, we plan on implementing the entity LM[^fn5] and training BERT with additional entity information.
+We will also perform further error analysis by comparing the errors of the BERT model the current state-of-the-art NER models.

 ## References

 [^fn1]: Peters, Matthew E., et al. "Deep contextualized word representations."
 Proc. of NAACL (2018).